MCausc78/stoat.py/docs/api/clients.rst

-.. currentmodule:: pyvolt
+.. currentmodule:: stoat

 Clients
 =======

 The following section documents everything related to clients.
-Clients in this library are primary way to make bots and interact with Revolt API.
+Clients in this library are primary way to make bots and interact with Stoat API.

 Clients
 -------